lucasstark/wc-tools/README.md

 ### 2. Configure Each Extension

-Run `wc-deploy init` in your plugin directory, or create `.deployrc.json` manually:
+Run `es init` in your plugin directory, or create `.deployrc.json` manually:

 ```json
 {